Adiabatic preparation of thermal states and entropy-noise relation on noisy quantum computers: Introduction

-In this paper, we propose to generalize the adiabatic state preparation of ground states to finite-temperature states.
+In this paper, we study the generalization of the adiabatic state preparation of ground states to finite-temperature states.
 We relax the objective of preparing thermal Gibbs states $e^{-\beta H}$, to only preparing states that are \emph{locally} at equilibrium.
 This relaxed condition is justified in two ways.
 Firstly, on physical grounds, for a closed quantum system, only \emph{local} thermal equilibrium can be obtained by purely unitary evolution.
 Secondly, the exact preparation of the Gibbs state on the entire system might take a very long time, due to the exponentially large number of exponentially close energy levels in the spectrum.
 We explain that we can prepare states that are locally at thermal equilibrium by applying an adiabatic evolution between a simple Hamiltonian and the target Hamiltonian, starting from a thermal state of the initial simple Hamiltonian.
 Our protocol crucially relies on thermalization \cite{mori2018thermalization}.
-We then show how to compute the temperature of the final state produced, using the fact that an ideal adiabatic evolution preserves the entropy density of local reduced density matrices, for which we give a derivation.
+We then show how to compute the temperature of the final state produced, using the fact that an ideal adiabatic evolution preserves the entropy density of local reduced density matrices in the thermodynamic limit, for which we give a derivation.

 Actual quantum computing hardware always contains imperfections that limit the number of gates that can be implemented.
 This noise has the effect of increasing the entropy of the density matrix describing the state of the quantum computer.
 In particular, the adiabatic evolution implemented cannot be isentropic in the presence of noise.
 We propose a method to benchmark the increase in entropy of the state during the noisy time evolution.
-With this method, we show with numerical simulations that our thermal state preparation is \emph{noise-resilient}, in the sense that a state prepared on a noisy hardware at a given temperature is equivalent to a noiseless state preparation at a higher temperature.
+With this method, we show with numerical simulations with depolarizing noise that our thermal state preparation is \emph{noise-resilient}, in the sense that a state prepared on a noisy hardware at a given temperature is equivalent to a noiseless state preparation at a higher temperature.
 However, noise constrains the minimal temperature that can be reached by the protocol.
 We also propose a method to estimate the lack of adiabaticity in the evolution.
 Finally, we test the protocol that we describe on Quantinuum's H1-1 ion-trap device, measure the entropy injected by hardware noise and compute the temperature of the state prepared.

 Applying the adiabatic algorithm beyond the preparation of ground states has been studied in a number of works before.
 The preparation of excited states has been studied in \cite{yarloo2024adiabatic}.
 The preparation of thermal Gibbs states has been considered in \cite{greenblatt2024adiabatic} at low temperatures and in \cite{il2021adiabatic,zuo2024work,irmejs2025quasi} for general temperatures.
 Special cases have been studied as well \cite{plastina2014irreversible,francica2019role}.
 These different works have however focused on preparing the exact Gibbs states on the entire system.
 The main novelties of this work are (i) a protocol to prepare states that are only \emph{locally} thermal, using thermalization arguments and the fact that the ideal adiabatic evolution is locally isentropic, (ii) the study of the effect of noise on the entropy density of the system, and the finding that the energy/temperature curves obtained are robust to noise, and (iii) the implementation of this thermal adiabatic evolution on actual quantum computing hardware.